avr1h/avr1h.github.io/_pages/streetPhotography.md

 ---

-> Exuse me, I am a street photographer.
+> Excuse me, I am a street photographer.
 > You look very pretty,
 > may I take your picture?
 <p>- A TikToker, whilst documenting the most fake process imaginable and then proceeding to sacrilegiously dub it as "Street Photography."</p>